General Toll Switching Plan

 The General Toll Switching Plan was a systematic nationwide effort by the American Telephone and Telegraph Company (AT&T) of organizing the telephone toll circuits and cable routes of the nation, and of streamlining the operating principles and technical infrastructure for connecting long-distance telephone calls in North America.
 This involved the design of a hierarchical system of toll-switching centers, a process that had found substantial maturity by 1929.
 The switching plan was principally operated by the Long Lines division of the Bell System in cooperation with independent telephone companies under the decree of the Kingsbury Commitment, reached with the United States government in 1913.
 The General Toll Switching Plan was a system manually operated by long-distance telephone operators.
 It was the forerunner of an automated system called Nationwide Operator Toll Dialing that was begun in 1943, which eventually led to Direct Distance Dialing (DDD) within the framework of the North American Numbering Plan decades later.

 Long-distance telephone service

 In the same manner that early telephone users developed an increasing desire to talk to each other, and expected the service to reach farther out and increase the number of participating private and business customers locally, so did users in different towns and cities desire to call each other.
-However, the state of the technology initially had limitation in distance, and telephone companies developed on a local basis, usually one company for each community.
+However, the state of the technology initially had limitation in distance.
+Telephone companies developed on a local basis, usually one company for each community.
 As the technology of telephones and of line construction improved, logistical problems stood in the way of rapid expansion.
 Solutions had to be found for organizational structure, management, business relationships, collaboration, to operate telephone services between or across multiple communities.